-These guidelines outline the application requirements for Whiringa Tuatahi - Stage One in its entirety in the first half of the document (page 6-10) and Whiringa Tuarua - Stage Two for the invited shortlisted teams in the second part of the document (page 11-19).
+These guidelines outline the application requirements for Whiringa Tuatahi - Stage One in its entirety in the first half of the document (page 5-12) and Whiringa Tuarua - Stage Two for the invited shortlisted teams in the second half of the document (page 13-22).

-Kopere Hou - Fresh Shorts overview
+Köpere Hou - Fresh Shorts overview

-Kopere Hou - Fresh Shorts offers a \$15,000 grant towards the cost of making a short narrative film, which may be live action, animation or documentary, with a duration of between four and 25 minutes.
+Kopere Hou - Fresh Shorts offers a \$25,000 grant towards the cost of making a short narrative film, which may be live action, animation, or documentary, with a duration of between four and 25 minutes.

-There is currently \$90,000 per annum allocated to Kōpere Hou - Fresh Shorts which will be spread across six projects.
+There is currently \$150,000 per annum allocated to Kōpere Hou - Fresh Shorts which will be spread across six projects.
 There is one funding round each year.
 Kōpere Hou - Fresh Shorts is a competitive scheme.
-A large number of applications are received for a limited number of grants.
+Large numbers of applications are received for a limited number of grants.
 Lots of fantastic ideas are submitted, but not all of them can be funded.

 Kōpere Hou - Fresh Shorts funding is for new or emerging filmmakers in line with the NZFC Talent Development Eligibility Criteria.
-More experienced filmmakers should apply for Catalyst-He Kauahi.
+More experienced filmmakers are encouraged to apply for Catalyst-He Kauahi.

 Funding is discretionary - that is, the NZFC chooses where best to apply the limited funding available.
 Decisions are final.
-The criteria applied may change from time to time, but all decisions will be consistent with these guidelines and the New Zealand Film Commission Act 1978.
+Decisions will be consistent with these guidelines and the New Zealand Film Commission Act 1978.